Thomas Brattle: Church Reformation

 As a result of the reaction toward theological, political, and cultural transformations that affected the whole of New England in the later half of the 17th century, the Brattle Street Church was formed as a result of radical development in the evolution of colonial congregationalism - bringing reason and religion together in a new church.
 The Congregational Church was broadly catholic, but used conservative principles of congregationalism (that just liberty and privilege should be allowed to all, while imposing nothing upon an individual).
 Although it did not make any radical changes from contemporary theological consensus - its foundation did represent the first concrete fragmentation of a previously united New England Congregational Community.

 Outside of his involvement in the Salem witch trials, Brattle and his younger brother William provided new radical ideas that the Puritan Church did not agree with.
 Brattle preached some of these more liberal ideas in the church he founded, the Brattle Street Church, which led to an argument with Puritan minister Cotton Mather.
 Also, both Thomas and William improved Harvard College.
 Thomas donated money many times, served as treasurer of the college, and was an unofficial professor of astronomy and mathematics.
-When Thomas died, he left the New World with a new rational approach towards thought.
+When Brattle died, he left the New World with a new rational approach towards thought.

-Other Achievements
+Other achievements

 Brattle is also credited as being the first person to import an organ to the colonies.